makeabilitylab/physcomp/electronics/leds.md

 For example, an incandescent bulb converts roughly 5% of its energy into visible light, the rest is lost to heat.
 More specifically, the typical incandescent bulb at 120V can output 16 lumens per watt *vs.* 60 lm/W for compact fluorescent bulbs and 150 lm/W for white LED lamps ([source](https://en.wikipedia.org/wiki/Incandescent_light_bulb)).
 Moreover, a typical incandescent bulb lasts for roughly 1,000 hours compared to 20,000-30,000 hours for LEDs.

 While the basis for LED technology was discovered in 1927 ([Wikipedia](https://en.wikipedia.org/wiki/Light-emitting_diode#History)), it was not until the 1960s that the first visible-spectrum LEDs were demonstrated (red LEDs) and much later until they were commercially viable.
 Incredibly, the blue LED was not invented until the 1990s—earning co-inventors [Shuji Nakamura](https://en.wikipedia.org/wiki/Shuji_Nakamura), [Hiroshi Amano](https://en.wikipedia.org/wiki/Hiroshi_Amano), and [Isamu Akasaki](https://en.wikipedia.org/wiki/Isamu_Akasaki) the 2014 Nobel Prize in Physics—and there are still LED-based breakthroughs today (*e.g.,* high-efficiency, experimental white LEDs were demonstrated in the mid 2010s producing 303 lumens per watt of electricity).
+Akasaki recently passed away (in April 2021) and the [New York Times](https://www.nytimes.com/2021/04/06/science/isamu-akasaki-dead.html?referringSource=articleShare) has a nice obituary with an interesting history of the blue LED invention.

 So, while LEDs are now pervasive, they're relatively new technology with active research.